MASTS is made by and for its members

 Particle tracking models are extensively used tools for simulating the transport and dispersion of a large range of particulate material in the marine environment.
 With their increasing use, more user-friendly particle tracking codes have been developed and shared within the scientific community.
 This presentation will introduce one of them, OceanParcels and demonstrate how to set up and run a simple simulation.

-Resources
+Forum Resources

+In 2023, the Forum organised and conducted an in-person Software Carpentry Workshop for the community.
 Software Carpentry aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills.

-This free in-person workshop was organised and conducted by the MASTS Numerical & Experimental Hydrodynamic Modelling Forum and covered basic concepts and tools of Linux and Python, including program design, version control, data management, and task automation.
+This free workshop was organised and conducted by the MASTS Numerical & Experimental Hydrodynamic Modelling Forum and covered basic concepts and tools of Linux and Python, including program design, version control, data management, and task automation.
 Participants were encouraged to help one another and to apply what they learned to their own research problems.

 The Forum created an e-Poster for this conference which is available here.